- About Overview

 Alumni Weekend goes virtual

 The events for Alumni Weekend 2020 were necessarily held online this year.
 However, the change came with a silver lining: virtual panel discussions became available to a much broader audience and events lasted for a whole week.
-I hope you had the chance to tune in, but if not, you can view all the events online.
+I hope you had the chance to tune in.

 One Alumni Week panel featured Jennifer Cocohoba, PharmD, who specializes in HIV/AIDS.
 Jennifer discussed her work as faculty advisor and research mentor at the Mabuhay Health Center.
 Mabuhay is a student-run UCSF clinic that serves the South of Market (or SoMa) neighborhood of San Francisco.
 She highlighted, in particular, the clinic’s use of “slow medicine,” which gives practitioners more time with their elderly patients, who are among San Francisco’s most vulnerable citizens.